gitadr/gatsbyPortfolio/src/content/notes/note_200402_CynefinFramework.md

 tags: ["Risk"]
 ---

-The Cynefin Framework is a conceptual decision making aide, designed by Dave Snowde, to help identify and respond to different situations.
+The Cynefin Framework is a conceptual decision making aide by Dave Snowde.
+It was designed to help people identify and respond to different situations.

 ### There are 4 states: